fabbricius/POV-Ray_Lessons/README.md

 * Friedrich A. Lohmüller [tutorial](https://www.f-lohmueller.de/index.htm), available in several languages.
 Friedrich is now deceased (RIP) but thanks to his wife his work did not disappear.

+* Build a [Tron lightcycle in POV-Ray](https://youtu.be/AxiEZKNh_1E?si=KYf5Cmt4f5NAG5ni).
+This youtube lesson made by Pixelpaws 3D is very nice.
+The code is not included on this github repository, you can find it on the video description for a small fee.
+Direct link to scene [here](https://pixelpaws3d.gumroad.com/l/atbbf).
+Find more on his [Artstation space](https://www.artstation.com/dcmarriott).

 There are probably more useful resources.

 Now, the lessons: